 Innovation sets your music apart, but be careful not to scare your audience away.

-“The Essential Secrets of Songwriting” 6-eBook Bundle comes with this FREE eBOOK: “From Amateur to Ace: Writing Songs Like a Pro”.
-7 Songwriting eBooks for $37
+“The Essential Secrets of Songwriting” eBook Bundle comes with this FREE eBOOK: “Hooks and Riffs: How They Grab Attention, Make Songs Memorable, and Build Your Fan Base”.
+8 Songwriting eBooks for $37

 Written by Gary Ewer.
 Follow on Twitter.

 “The Essential Secrets of Songwriting” 6-eBook Bundle looks at songwriting from every angle, and has been used by thousands of songwriters.
 How to use chords, write melodies, and craft winning lyrics. $

 95.70 $37.00 (and you’ll receive a FREE copy of “From Amateur to Ace: Writing Songs Like a Pro.“)